 Specifies the command to automatically initialize an external modem every time it is plugged into the Serial Interface (RS-232C) port of the PBX.
 As for the available characters, refer to the character code table described in section 3.2.1 Installing and Starting KX-TAW848 Maintenance Console.

-DefaultAT&F0Q0E0V1S0=1X0&D0Value RangeMax.
-80 characters
+AT&F0Q0E0V1S0=1X0&D0